alobashev/HyperDomainNet/README.md

 - PyTorch >=1.7.1
 - Packages from requirements.txt

-## How to get custom edits.
+## How to train a model for your own custom edits
 ```
 $ git clone https://github.com/alobashev/HyperDomainNet.git
 $ cd HyperDomainNet
 $ pip install -r requirements.txt
 $ python main.py exp.config=td_single_ffhq.yaml
 ```
-You need GPU with at least 24Gb of VRAM.
+You need a GPU with at least 24Gb of VRAM.
 Training should take about 2-3 minutes.
-Default text resuest is
+Default text request is
 ```
 source_class: Photo
 target_class: 3D Render in the Style of Pixar